charlielovett/Predicting-STEM-Salaries/README.md

 * The final report for this project can be found [here](https://jtroxel7.github.io/Predicting-STEM-Salaries/LCJJ_Project_Report.html).
 * The code used to develop/test/ensemble our models can be found [here](https://jtroxel7.github.io/Predicting-STEM-Salaries/LCJJ_Project_Code.html).

-*Authors: Jack Troxel, Jacob Muriel, Lainey Neild, Charlie Lovett*
+*Authors: Charlie Lovett, jacob Muriel, Lainey Neild, Jack Troxel*